Francoxuan/ProjectECE535/README.md

 # ProjectECE535
 ## Motivation
 This project aims to create a smart urban traffic management system.
-Predict future traffic conditions by analyzing data and update them to the system in real time to provide convenience for the general public's transportation.
+Predict future traffic conditions by analyzing data and update them to the system to provide convenience for the general public's transportation.
 This important information will be accessed frequently for a period of time after it is published.
 Accessing data using traditional methods will lead to inefficient results, increase system load, and degrade user experience.
 Therefore, we can consider employing a range of optimization strategies, such as data categorization, multi-level caching, and multi-threaded concurrency, to address this issue.
 ## Design Goals:
-1. Real-time Capability: One of the design goals of the project is to ensure real-time processing and display of data to meet users' demands for quick data access.
-2. Concurrency: The project is dedicated to achieving multi-threaded concurrent processing to enhance system performance and response time.
-3. Security: Permission control and role management are implemented to ensure data security and privacy protection.
-4. Scalability: The design goal includes support for future scalability to accommodate the ever-growing data requirements.
-5. User-Friendliness: The system should be user-friendly to ensure effective utilization by a variety of users.
+1. Develop a smart urban traffic management platform that can predict future traffic conditions and improve urban traffic efficiency.
+2. Implement efficient data access and updating mechanisms to ensure timely and accurate information.
+3. Enhance system performance by employing a series of optimization strategies, including data categorization, multi-level caching, and multi-threaded concurrency.
 ## Deliverables:
 1. A complete high-frequency data processing and display system, including both front-end and back-end components.
 2. Archives of source code and documentation to ensure maintainability and scalability of the project.